DENTAL ASSISTING PROGRAM

 REQUIREMENTS FOR ADMISSION

 Applicants that possess a high school diploma or have passed a high school equivalency (GED) test may enter the program.
 Applicants that do not have either of the two may enter the program with an entrance interview with the school President and a letter of recommendation.
 Entry will be pending the approval of the school president.
 Applicants may submit an application for admission in person or by mail.
 All applications must be submitted prior to the first day of class.
 If obtained, a copy of your High School diploma or GED and a secondary school transcript will be required.
 No late enrollments will be accepted.
-A personal interview is required with the school president prior to admission.
+Applicants that do not obtain a high School Diploma or GED require a interview with the school president.

 Only applicants who show a real desire to study and whose personal educational background points to enthusiasm to learn will be accepted.
 Applicants will be considered without regard to race, creed, sex, or national origin.

 The director will determine the eligibility for readmission for any student having been suspended by the school for academic reasons.
 The director will determine readmission eligibility for any student having been suspended for attendance problems or disciplinary problems.
 If eligible, the student may reapply at the beginning of the next term.
 A complete new application procedure will be required as the application will be considered with other applicants who have applied for a particular course.
 If accepted, the student will begin at the beginning of the next scheduled term.